 As with anything related to religion, levels, colors and items all have special meanings.
 But as my friend Michelle (who is Mexican) told me, “Many people don’t know or remember all the details.
 It’s more about the meaning of remembering your loved one and building something pretty for them.”

 Altars can be from 1-7 levels.
-At home people typically set up a 1-2 level altar on their table with photos, food and personal items.
+At home, people typically set up a 1-2 level altar on their table with photos, food, and personal items.
 There’s no special placement of photos and items, they just want to make something pretty to honor their loved ones.
-Altars in public areas tend to be up to 7 levels and very extravagant.
+Altars in public areas tend to be up to 7 levels and are very extravagant.

 Sugar Skulls, Chocolate Skulls and Candies